oracle/weblogic-deploy-tooling/documentation/3.0/content/release-notes/_index.md

 - #1386: Changed attribute not valid in the current WebLogic version warnings with to log `INFO` level messages instead.
 (WDT-724)
 - #1389: Added additional model and WebLogic Kubernetes Operator/Verrazzano target validation around dynamic cluster to catch modeling issues prior to domain creation.
 (WDT-726)
 - #1391: Revamped tool summary report and remote report generated when using remote discovery.
 (WDT-637)
+- #1395: Added unclustered servers to the WKTUI integration output of `prepareModel` (WDT-730)

 #### Bug Fixes
 - #1261, #1266: Corrected a `discoverDomain` error message when a keystore was missing.
 (WDT-685)